Earth Has Had a Secret Second Moon for Months Now

 Mini-moons like 2020 CD3 are, unfortunately, “temporarily captured objects.”
 The object discovered in 2006 escaped Earth’s orbit and went on its merry way, less than a year after it was found.
 2020 CD3 will eventually leave us, too.
 “This isn’t an object that is stably orbiting the Earth like the moon is,” Christensen says.
 “This is a fairly tenuous connection to the Earth.
 It’s getting tugged on by the moon and tugged on by the Earth.”

 The latest observations suggest that 2020 CD3 is already moving away from Earth for good.
 “Unfortunately, we are catching this one on its way back out,” says Bill Gray, who provided astronomical software that helped pinpoint the object.
 “It’s getting fainter.
 Already, it’s faint enough that if the Catalina Sky Survey looked at it now, it wouldn’t see it.”
-Gray predicts the mini-moon will escape Earth’s orbit in a matter of weeks.
+Gray predicts that the mini-moon will escape Earth’s orbit in a matter of weeks.
 It will most likely return to orbiting the sun, although there’s a chance it could someday head straight to Earth, where it would burn up in the atmosphere in a glittering meteor display.

 The thought of losing a new moon so soon after uncovering its existence is a little depressing, so I asked Volk whether, someday, Earth’s gravity could ensnare an object to stay, perhaps even one that we could see in the night sky, shining alongside the original moon.
 “It would be possible, but it would be extremely unlikely,” Volk said.
 “You would need the [object] to come in and have a gravitational interaction with our existing moon in just the perfect configuration that would tweak its orbit and put it onto a stable orbit around the Earth.
 You can’t really come in from a heliocentric orbit and get captured into a stable orbit.”